GoogleChrome/related-website-sets/RWS-Submission_Guidelines.md

 <b>Validation success</b>

 If a set submission passes all technical checks successfully, the submitter will be notified that their PR was successful on GitHub.
-At this time, approved PRs will be manually merged in batches to the canonical RWS list once per week (Tuesdays at 12pm Eastern Time (ET)).
+At this time, approved PRs will be manually merged in batches to the canonical RWS list once per week (Tuesdays at 12pm Eastern Time (ET)), excluding during holidays.

 <b>Validation failure</b>